 The “absence of evidence of risk” is not taken as “evidence of absence of risk”.

-9. INDICATIVE PROCESS FOLLOWED BY government DEPARTMENTS IN RESPONDING TO A DEVELOPER’S SUBMISSION
+9. INDICATIVE PROCESS FOLLOWED BY GOVERNMENT DEPARTMENTS IN RESPONDING TO A DEVELOPER’S SUBMISSION

 9.1 Background to the Response Process

 In defining the response process the broadly stated principles of good regulation, published by the Better Regulation Task Force will be applied.
 These require: